Ain't the Same: Live performance

 Kissel performed "Ain't the Same" live on Citytv's Breakfast Television program in Canada in June 2022.
 Kissel and 98 Degrees performed the song together at 2022 Canadian Country Music Awards from the Scotiabank Saddledome in Calgary, Alberta on September 11, 2022.
 The show was broadcast live on Global in Canada, while a video of their performance was uploaded to YouTube on September 20, 2022.

 Music video

 The official music video for "Ain't the Same" was directed by Aaron Huisman and premiered on April 30, 2022.
 It features the members of 98 Degrees showing the tourist Brett Kissel around Los Angeles.
 At one point, Kissel uses FaceTime to speak to his wife and children, with his family later surprising him at a show in Los Angeles.
-Kissel remarked that he was surprised at the amount of paparazzi that was surrounding 98 Degrees at the video shooot.
+Kissel remarked that he was surprised at the amount of paparazzi that was surrounding 98 Degrees at the video shoot.